-The Three Banks are the largest commercial banks in Iceland and were established after the banking crisis in 2008.
-The total assets of the Three Banks comprised 95 per cent. of the total assets of the Icelandic deposit money banks (excluding the Central Bank) as at the end of 202210, according to the Central Bank of Iceland.
+The Bank, Arion Bank and Íslandsbanki (the "Three Banks") are the largest commercial banks in Iceland and were established after the banking crisis in 2008.
+The banking system is highly concentrated, and the Three Banks account for a majority of banking system assets.
+The proportion of the three largest commercial banks of total assets of the financial system was 77 per cent. at year-end 2023.
+The proportion of government credit funds, of which ÍL-sjóður is largest, was 15 per cent. of the total assets of the financial system.
 The Icelandic banking system is small, and the Three Banks have had limited opportunities for growth.
+The Bank is the only bank of the Three Banks not publicly listed and wholly stated owned.